South-River/ZJU-ROBOTICSII/README.md

 DWA, since we have to limit our speed in 0.2m/s, it seems to be a waste of time to adjust parameters for a long time...

-TIPS: be sure that you had install GPU driver or maybe you can't get layser message. as a result, the car can't avoid obstacles.
+TIPS: be sure that you had install GPU driver or maybe you can't get laser message. as a result, the car can't avoid obstacles.

 ## Odometry